 Saturday’s NHL Capsules

-PITTSBURGH (AP) — Evgeni Malkin and Patric Hornqvist scored power-play goals 55 seconds apart in the second period, and the Pittsburgh Penguins gave the New York Islanders their first loss of the season, 3-1 on Saturday night.
+PITTSBURGH (AP) — Evgeni Malkin and Patric Hornqvist scored power-play goals 55 seconds apart in the second period as the Pittsburgh Penguins gave the New York Islanders their first loss of the season, 3-1 on Saturday night.

 The Islanders (4-1) had been the Eastern Conference’s last unbeaten team.